ETH-NEXUS/civicutils/README.md

 Three different types of input data can be provided to function `match_in_civic()`: `SNV`, `CNV` and `EXPR` (see above for more information). `SNV` (genomic single-nucleotide and insertion-deletion variants), `CNV` (genomic copy number alterations), and `EXPR` (differentially expressed genes).

 In order to match variants, the package attempts to infer the names of the corresponding CIViC variant records by using: the provided input HGVS strings (only possible for SNV), HGVS expressions available in CIViC (if any exist, and only available for SNV) and most importantly, using a set of rules to translate how variants are normally named when introduced into the database (e.g. for variant `p.Val600Glu`, the corresponding record name would be `V600E`).
-For matching input data of types `CNV` and `EXPR`, the most common variant record names that exist for these in CIViCdb are considered.
+For matching input data of types `CNV` and `EXPR`, the most common variant record names that exist for these in CIViC are considered.

 The user can choose to provide a custom `varMap` to perform the match, e.g. if further filtering of the retrieved CIViC evidences needs to be applied.
 We highly recommend this, specially to select only evidences tagged as `ACCEPTED` and avoid matching of submitted evidence that has not yet been expert-reviewed.
 In the case of genomic variants, it is also recommended to filter for the desired variant type (e.g. `SOMATIC`, `GERMLINE`, etc.).
 If `varMap` is not provided in the arguments of `match_in_civic()`, then per default the function will retrieve the information for the input genes from the cache file, without applying any filtering.
 ```
 from match import match_in_civic

-# Function will automatically query the db for the available genes
+# Function will automatically query the database for the available genes
 (matchMap,matchedIds,varMap) = match_in_civic(inData, dataType="SNV", identifier_type="entrez_symbol", select_tier="highest", varMap=None)

 # Provide a custom set of CIViC evidences to match against
 (matchMap,matchedIds,varMap) = match_in_civic(inData, dataType="SNV", identifier_type="entrez_symbol", select_tier="highest", varMap=varMap)
 ```

-Structure of the match map (i.e. dictionary `matchMap`):
+Structure of the match map resulting from the variant matching framework (i.e. dictionary `matchMap`):

 ```
 <matchMap>